Counterfeit (1919 film): Plot

-As described in a film magazine, Virginia Griswold (Ferguson), whose family is in financial straits, resolves to remedy the situation by finding the source of widely distributed counterfeit bills, as a large reward is offered for the capture of the maker of the fake bills.
-A clue takes her to Newport where she poses as one of the idle rich and falls in love with Stuart Kent (Powell), a man of means, who returns her affection.
-Vincent Cortez (Gerard), about whom little is known, also becomes enamored of Virginia and she accepts his affections, much to the consternation of Stuart.
+As described in a film magazine, Virginia Griswold, whose family is in financial straits, resolves to remedy the situation by finding the source of widely distributed counterfeit bills, as a large reward is offered for the capture of the maker of the fake bills.
+A clue takes her to Newport where she poses as one of the idle rich and falls in love with Stuart Kent, a man of means, who returns her affection.
+Vincent Cortez, about whom little is known, also becomes enamored of Virginia and she accepts his affections, much to the consternation of Stuart.
 She offers no acceptable explanation to Stuart for this.
 Carefully and craftily she leads Vincent to the point of sharing confidences, although this course greatly enrages Stuart and for a time threatens to bring open rupture of their relationship.
 After Vincent admits he is the counterfeiter, however, Virginia brings Stuart to an understanding of the situation and a happy conclusion.